Tips&TricksTech

 How to Format SD Card Using CMD

-3. Sort, listing disc, to spot your disc out of a list of discs.
+3. Sort, listing disc to spot your disc from a list of discs.

 How to Format SD Card Using CMD